The reality of working in law

 Training contracts

-Getting a training contract at a big city law firm can be competitive.
+Getting a training contract at a big City law firm can be competitive.
 While they tend to offer more places than regional or boutique law firms, they also get more applicants.
 The best way to secure a training contract is usually by first securing a place on their vacation scheme, which is effectively a paid internship.
 As a rough guide, around one in three people who attend the vacation scheme manage to secure a training contract at RPC.
 That is much higher than the number of people who successfully apply directly for a training contract.

-Joining a city law firm will give you plenty of variety when undertaking your training contract.
+Joining a City law firm will give you plenty of variety when undertaking your training contract.
 Typically, you will complete four, six-month 'seats'.
 Each seat will be in a different department, so at RPC you can spend your seats working on corporate deals, advising on commercial contracts or intellectual property rights for big-name brands, representing insurers in a host of negligence-related disputes, or acting on multi-million pound disputes on complex banking litigation cases.
 There are also opportunities to spend six months working directly for one of the firm's clients, or at one of its overseas offices.

 Salary

-A trainee at RPC based in London will earn £44,000 in their first year, £48,000 in their second year and £85,000 upon qualification.
+A trainee at RPC based in London will earn £44,000 in their first year, £48,000 in their second year and up to £90,000 upon qualification.
 If you work in a regional office like Bristol, you will earn slightly less.
 While some firms do pay more, you should bear in mind that you will likely need to work longer hours, and work in a field such as corporate finance.
 On the other end of the scale, you will likely earn less if you are working at a smaller or boutique law firm that focuses on advising individual clients on domestic issues such as family law or residential real estate, though your hours will typically be shorter, for example 9.30am to 5.30pm.

 Take a look at how much lawyers earn.